 Amazon Fresh is essentially a digital grocery store.
 It used to be an add-on service but now comes free for Amazon Prime members.
 The store offers fresh produce, meat, dairy, seafood, packaged foods, Whole Foods 365 products and household goods, such as cleaning supplies.
 You can even shop for electronics, clothing and toys on Amazon Fresh.
 The interface is the same as the rest of Amazon, so using it is easy and familiar.
 Just add items to your cart and then check out.

 Amazon Fresh offers free two-hour delivery in most cases if you meet an order minimum (which vary by area).
 For a fee in some areas, you can get your delivery within the hour.
-You can also schedule a time in advance.
 Pickup is available in some cities and is free.
-Plus, Amazon Fresh offers coupons and deals if you are looking to save on groceries.

 Try the Amazon Fresh service now.

 Instacart uses personal shoppers to pick up items for you from local stores.
 You can even order from Costco and Sam’s Club without needing a membership (though you will pay more than members would in the store).
 Some areas even allow you to order from liquor stores, pet stores and pharmacies.
 As you’re shopping, you can indicate substitutes if any items are unavailable.
-Or you can have the shopper contact you to ask about replacement products.
 You’ll receive live updates and can track the shopper’s progress on GPS.

 If you upgrade to Instacart Express, you get free two-hour delivery on orders over $35 and you can also shop from multiple stores at the same time.
 Otherwise, you have to pay a fee starting at $3.99, which goes up during busier times of the day and varies by how quickly you want your delivery.
 Learn more about Instacart promo codes, delivery fees and becoming a shopper.